InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 * config - template.yml: define file paths and some commonly used variables throughout the analysis
 * 1_setup.R: create the environment for the project and import basic project files
-* 2_data_cleaning.R: generate the health Outcomes and Vulnerability Factors used through the analysis
+* 2_data_cleaning.R: generate the health Outcomes and Vulnerability variables used through the analysis
 * 3_univariate_analysis.R: generate a PDF output of univariate visualizations for each Outcome and Vulnerability Factor
 * 4_exploratory_analysis.R: generate a PDF output of exploratory plots to capture the relationship between each Vulnerability Factor and all health Outcomes
-* 5_principal_component_output.R: generate a PDF output of Principal Component Analysis for all Vulnerability Factors within a Pathways Domain
+* 5_principal_component_output.R: generate a PDF output of Principal Component Analysis for all Vulnerability variables within a Pathways Domain
-* 6_latent_classification_output.R: generate a population segmentation output using a set of Vulnerability Factors
+* 6_latent_classification_output.R: generate a population segmentation output using a set of Vulnerability variables
 * 7_segment_profiles.R: generate the quantitative profile segmentation plots for a segmentation solution
 * 8_typing_tool.R: generate the outputs to help define which variables should be used in developing a Pathways typing tool.
 * functions/*: functions called throughout each module of the workflow.